 And last but not least, if everything seems to be messed up and not under control.
-At this instant you can factory reset the ESXi hypervisor.
-As a result it will remove all the configurations including management IP address on ESXi host.
-But in production environment never ever try to use this option as it may impact your production.
+At this instant, you can factory reset the ESXi hypervisor.
+As a result, it will remove all the configurations, including the management IP address on the ESXi host.
+But in a production environment, never ever try to use this option as it may impact your production.

 Check out some more blogs: